Describe your style in 5 adjectives.

 What is the most original photo you’ve been asked to take at a wedding?

 I was asked by a bride to create a photo capturing the relationship between herself, her mother and her grandmother, but without showing their faces, as the Mother of the Bride was extremely camera-shy.
 This is when I created my 'Three Generations' photo of the hands of three women with their wedding bands on, capturing the gentle support between the three of them and the symbols of their happy marriages without making the Mother of the Bride nervous or uncomfortable.
 This photo is very dear to my heart and has resonated with many people around the World as it tells an important story without being obvious or intrusive.

 What do you recommend for a rainy day wedding?

 Two things.
-1) Clear umbrellas! and 2) Don't worry.
+1) Clear umbrellas are amazing! and 2) Don't worry.
 There is always a Plan B in case it rains, both for your ceremony and for your photos, so don't let it dampen your spirits and remember that rain on your wedding day is considered good luck!